blehh2556/ajufohoc/README.md

 ## Statement of Purpose
 This document serves as a comprehensive guide for you, Marvin McLaren, to help you publish a resume as a static website using tools like Markdown (a lightweight markup language), Pelican(a static site generator) and Github(a forge).

-By following these intructions, you will learn to separate your content (the resume) from its presentation (the website), ensuring your professional data is secure, portable, and easily updated.
+By following these instructions, you will learn to separate your content (the resume) from its presentation (the website), ensuring your professional data is secure, portable, and easily updated.

 ### Pre-Requisites
 To successfully publish your resume on the web you will need: